 In a 2017 study designed to obtain a comprehensive overview of the PA content in animal- and plant-derived food in the European market, and to provide a basis for future risk analysis, a total of 1105 samples were collected in 2014 and 2015.
 These comprised milk and milk products, eggs, meat and meat products, (herbal) teas, and (herbal) food supplements collected in supermarkets, retail shops, and via the internet.
 PAs were detected in a large proportion of plant-derived foods: 91% of the (herbal) teas and 60% of the food supplements contained at least one individual PA.(3)

-In summary, when clients require it, rooibos producers can ensure that their products meet worldwide standards and concerns related to PAs.
+In summary, when clients require it, rooibos producers can ensure that their products meet worldwide standards and concerns related to PAs and TAs.
 The South African Rooibos Council has defined best practices, and the issue remains one that is given constant attention.
-Tea brands that are concerned about PAs are supplied with appropriate product.
+Tea brands that are concerned about TAs and PAs are supplied with appropriate product.

-It’s worth noting that the term ‘PA-free’ in relation to describing rooibos products essentially means below an acceptable threshold level (which vary from market to market) or as per tea brand’s qualitative requirements and standards.
+It’s worth noting that the term ‘PA- and TA-free’ in relation to describing rooibos products essentially means below an acceptable threshold level (which vary from market to market) or as per tea brand’s qualitative requirements and standards.

-If you’re a tea buyer or brand and are looking for organic certified rooibos tea with either below-acceptable threshold or undetectable if required, you’re welcome to contact our team.
+If you’re a tea buyer or brand and are looking for organic certified rooibos tea with PAs and TAs either below the acceptable threshold or undetectable if required, you’re welcome to contact our team.

 - Senecio angustifolius as the major source of pyrrolizidine alkaloid contamination of rooibos tea (Aspalathus linearis)

 South African Journal of Botany, Volume 110, May 2017, Pages 124-131